HarshDhanani/opencv/README.md

-# opencvtest
+Load Simple Image
-getting started with OpenCV
+Here is a basic example getting started with OpenCV in Microsoft Visual Studio